- When convincing employers of your ability, providing specific evidence has been shown to be more effective than stating one's skills.

-To help job seekers, ZipRecruiter, a site that allows businesses to post job postings to more than 50 job boards at once, analyzed its database of over 3,000,000 resumes to determine why some are rated higher than others.
+ZipRecruiter, a site that allows businesses to post jobs to more than 50 job boards at once, analyzed its database of more than 3 million resumes to determine why some are rated higher than others.
 On ZipRecruiter, hiring managers rate candidates' resumes on a scale of one to five stars, with one being the worst and five being the best.

-"By looking at keywords, length and sections, we were able to create a profile of the perfect cover letter and resume: what you should include, what you shouldn't include, and plenty of tips to help your resume and cover letter stand out from the crowd," Scott Garner, ZipRecruiter's content marketing manager, wrote on the company's blog.
+"By looking at keywords, length and sections, we were able to create a profile of the perfect cover letter and resume: what you should include, what you shouldn't include, and plenty of tips to help your resume and cover letter stand out from the crowd," Scott Garner, ZipRecruiter's senior corporate communications manager, wrote on the company's blog.

 It all starts with the cover letter.
-ZipRecruiter's research revealed that cover letters increase a resume's chance of receiving a five-star rating by 29 percent.
+ZipRecruiter's research revealed that cover letters increase a resume's chance of receiving a five-star rating by 29%.

 "A cover letter is the first chance you have to impress an employer, or to turn them off permanently," Garner wrote.

-The study found two keys to a good cover letter: Be polite, and display confidence that you'll get the job done.
-Specifically, the phrase "Thank you for your consideration" was included in 10 percent more of the five-star resumes than those that received just one star.
+The study found two keys to a good cover letter: Be polite and display confidence that you'll get the job done.
+Specifically, the phrase "thank you for your consideration" was included in 10% more of the five-star resumes than those that received just one star.

-Additionally, since the employer has posted a job because they have a pressing need, job seekers should present themselves as a solution to that problem, and not as work in progress focused only on their own career trajectory.
+Additionally, since the employer has posted a job because they have a pressing need, job seekers should present themselves as a solution to that problem and not as a work in progress focused only on their own career trajectory.

 When formatting a resume, it's critical to only include the sections employers care about.
-The research revealed that resumes containing "summary," "references," "work history," "objective" and "training" were 1.7 times more likely to earn a five-star rating.
+The research revealed that resumes containing "summary," "references," "work history," "objective" and "training" were 1.7 times more likely to earn a five-star rating (that answers that question).

 "Employers want to know everything about you that may be relevant to your ability to perform the job they've posted," Garner wrote.

 The sections employers find irrelevant were "languages," "personal interests" and "accomplishments."
-The study discovered that including these sections made it 24 percent less likely for a resume to receive a top rating.
+The study discovered that including these sections made it 24% less likely for a resume to receive a top rating.

-Length also plays a key roll in how well hiring managers receive a resume.
-The research found that managers rated resumes between 600 and 700 words in length much higher than resumes that were fewer than 500 words long.
-In addition, anything over 700 words began to trend toward lower ratings.
+Length also plays a key role in how well hiring managers receive a resume.
+ZipRecruiter found that managers rated 600- to 700-word resumes much more favorably than resumes with fewer than 500 words.
+In addition, the more a resume exceeds 700 words, the lower its ratings.

-"Following these length guidelines results in a 30-percent boost in the chances of receiving a five-star rating," Garner wrote.
+"Following these length guidelines results in a 30% boost in the chances of receiving a five-star rating," Garner wrote.